 This page explains how to view security information about the container images you deploy.
-You can view this information in the Security insights side panel for Google Cloud Deploy in Google Cloud console.
+You can view this information in the Security insights side panel for Cloud Deploy in Google Cloud console.

 The Security insights side panel provides a high-level overview of multiple security metrics.
 You can use this panel to identify and mitigate risks in the images you deploy.

 Identifies the maturity level of your software build process in accordance with the Supply-chain Levels for Software Artifacts (SLSA) specification.

 Lists any vulnerabilities found in your artifact or artifacts.

 Vulnerability Exploitability eXchange(VEX) status for the build artifacts.

 Software bill of materials (SBOM) for the build artifacts.

 Includes information about the build.

 Security insights are available only for container images that meet the following requirements: